 In his wild and brilliant writings, Nietzsche offers us a chance to do what the Jewish leaders and the crowds did so long ago.
 We dramatize this scene every year during the Palm Sunday Passion Narrative.
 Below is a screen shot from our Palm Sunday liturgy, which is among the most powerful of The Christian year.
-At the beginning of the liturgy, the crowds welcome Jesus into Jerusalem at his Triumphal Entry.
-Now those same crowds have turned on Jesus for failing to be the kind of Messiah they wanted.
+At the beginning of the liturgy, we welcomed Jesus into Jerusalem at his Triumphal Entry.
+Now, a little later in the liturgy, we have turned on Jesus for failing to be the kind of Messiah we wanted.

 Nietzsche tells us that the role we all played (as part of the crowd) while dramatizing the Passion gospel on Palm Sunday morning was the right role.
 When presented with Jesus Christ, we responded rightly – crucify him!
 Nothing less than life itself is at stake in this decision.
 Ecce Homo – who will it be?
 Dionysus or Jesus of Nazareth?
 That is the question before us on Palm Sunday and everyday.